JoslynFu/Extinction-Analysis/README.md

 This is a project by Joslyn and Kelly to explore extinction among species.

-Please find our extinction.Rmd and extinction.md files in the assignment folder.
+Please find our extinction-assignment.Rmd and extinction-assignment.md files in the assignment folder.
 Hope you enjoy reading our code and analysis :)